Prevent Circular Saw Kickback: 5 Essential Tips

 Knowing how to react if the blade starts to bind is critical to preventing full-blown kickback.

-• Immediate Trigger Release: If you feel the saw beginning to bind, hear the motor strain, or sense any kickback motion, immediately release the trigger.
-Keep a firm grip on the saw and hold it motionless until the blade comes to a complete stop.
+• Immediate Trigger Release: If you feel the saw binding, hear the motor strain, or sense any kickback motion, immediately release the trigger.
+Keep a firm grip and hold the saw motionless until the blade comes to a complete stop.

 • Do Not Remove While Spinning: Resist the urge to yank the saw out of the material while the blade is still moving.
 Wait for the blade to stop before carefully backing the saw out of the kerf.

-• Investigate and Correct: After the blade has stopped, examine the workpiece and the blade to determine the cause of the binding.
+• Investigate and Correct: After the blade has stopped, examine the workpiece and blade to determine the cause of binding.
 Is the kerf closing?
 Is there a knot?
-Adjust your setup or technique before attempting to restart the cut.
-When restarting a cut in the workpiece, ensure the saw blade is centered in the kerf and not engaged with the material before restarting the saw to full speed.
+Adjust your setup or technique before restarting the cut.
+When restarting, ensure the saw blade is centered in the kerf and not engaged with the material before restarting the saw to full speed.

 Advanced Anti-Kickback Features and Tools